-Toyota may delay U.K. investment decision until Brexit terms are clear | The Japan Times
+Toyota may delay U.K. investment decision on Auris until Brexit terms clear | The Japan Times

 Automotive media have also reported it is likely to end production of the Avensis due to the lack of demand in the midsize D-segment of cars.

 Leroy said the firm was evaluating the future of the model, but no decisions had been made.
-“Can we afford to have a specific model specifically for Europe, designed for Europe, produced in Europe and sold only in Europe or do we want some thing that is a little bit more global which can be designed and produced in Europe but using more global components?”
+“Can we afford to have a specific model specifically for Europe, designed for Europe, produced in Europe and sold only in Europe or do we want something that is a little bit more global which can be designed and produced in Europe but using more global components?”